Kalyanmoy Deb

-Kalyanmoy Deb is an Indian computer scientist.
-Deb is a University Distinguished Professor and the Herman E. & Ruth J. Koenig Endowed Chair Professor in the Department of Electrical and Computing Engineering at Michigan State University.
-Deb is also a professor in the Department of Computer Science and Engineering and the Department of Mechanical Engineering at Michigan State University.
+Kalyanmoy Deb (born 1963) is an Indian computer scientist.
+Deb is currently the Endowed Shelby Distinguished Professor in the Department of Computer Science, Lee J. Styslinger Jr. College of Engineering at the University of Alabama.

-Deb established the Kanpur Genetic Algorithms Laboratory at IIT Kanpur in 1997 and the Computational Optimization and Innovation (COIN) Laboratory at Michigan State in 2013.
+Deb established the Kanpur Genetic Algorithms Laboratory at IIT Kanpur in 1997 and the Computational Optimization and Innovation (COIN) Laboratory at Michigan State in 2013, which has since moved to the University of Alabama.
 In 2001, Wiley published a textbook written by Deb titled Multi-Objective Optimization using Evolutionary Algorithms as part of its series titled "Systems and Optimization".
 In an analysis of the network of authors in the academic field of evolutionary computation by Carlos Cotta and Juan-Julián Merelo, Deb was identified as one of the most central authors in the community and was designated as a "sociometric superstar" of the field.
-Deb has several honors, including the Shanti Swarup Bhatnagar award in engineering sciences (2005), the Thomson Citation Laureate award for his highly cited research in computer science (1996–2005), and the MCDM Edgeworth-Pareto Award for a record of creativity to the extent that the field of multiple-criteria decision making would not exist in its current form in 2008.
-Deb has been awarded the Infosys Prize in Engineering and Computer Science from Infosys Limited, Bangalore, India for his contributions to evolutionary multi-objective optimization, which have led to "advances in non-linear constraints, decision uncertainty, programming and numerical methods, computational efficiency of large-scale problems, and optimization algorithms."
-He is also a recipient of the 2012 TWAS Prize from the World Academy of Sciences.

 Background and career

-Deb received his B.Tech. in Mechanical Engineering (1985) from IIT Kharagpur and his MS (1989) and PhD (1991) in Engineering Mechanics from the University of Alabama.
+Deb was born in 1963 in Udaipur, Tripura, then the smallest state of India.
+He received his B.Tech. in Mechanical Engineering (1985) from IIT Kharagpur and his MS (1989) and PhD (1991) in Engineering Mechanics from the University of Alabama.
 His PhD advisor was David E. Goldberg, and his PhD thesis was titled Binary and Floating-Point Function Optimization using Messy Genetic Algorithms.
 From 1991 to 1992 he was a postdoc at UIUC.
 In 1993, he became a professor of mechanical engineering at IIT Kanpur, where he went on to hold the Deva Raj Endowed Chair (2007–2010) and the Gurmukh and Veena Mehta Endowed Chair (2011–2013).
-For his next position, he left for the Michigan State University, where has been the Herman E. & Ruth J. Koenig Endowed Chair since 2013.
+For his next position, he left for Michigan State University, where he served as the Herman E. & Ruth J. Koenig Endowed Chair Professor in the Department of Electrical and Computer Engineering, held appointments in the Department of Computer Science and Engineering and the Department of Mechanical Engineering, and was named University Distinguished Professor in 2021.
+Deb retired from Michigan State University in July 2026 and then moved to serve at his alma mater, the University of Alabama.

 Research

 NSGA

-Deb is a highly cited researcher, with 234,000+ Google Scholar citations and an h-index of 146.
+Deb is a highly cited researcher, with 234,000+ Google Scholar citations and an h-index of 150.
 A large fraction of his citations come from his work on nondominated-sorting genetic algorithms for multiobjective optimization.
 In 1994, Deb and coauthor Nidamarthi Srinivas introduced one of the first nondominated-sorting genetic algorithms, which they termed "NSGA".